Michael Henry Taylor

 Michael Henry Taylor (16 August 1918 – December 2005) was a male swimmer who competed for England.

 Biography

 Taylor represented England at the 1938 British Empire Games and won a gold medal in the 330 yard medley relay and a bronze medal in the 110 yard backstroke at the 1938 British Empire Games in Sydney, New South Wales, Australia.

-He swam for Sheffield SC and was the Yokshire champion in backstroke and freestyle.
+He swam for Sheffield SC and was the Yorkshire champion in backstroke and freestyle.

 Personal life

 During the Games in 1938 he lived at Abbey Lane, Sheffield and was a solicitor's clerk by trade.